acsone/click-odoo/README.rst

 ``click-odoo`` helps you create and run beautiful and robust command line scripts for Odoo.
 It is based on the excellent Click_ library.

+Useful community-managed scripts can be found in click-odoo-contrib_.

 .. contents::

 Quick start